Civil Engineering courses for 2021

 These courses will suit you if you are a creative student with a strong interest in working in a fast-moving, challenging and rewarding profession involving design, construction and management of the built environment.
 You will be a good all-rounder with excellent mathematical skills.
 Strong people skills are also very useful.

-You will develop an excellent set of transferable skills, including effective oral and written communication, problem definition and problem solving, teamwork and leadership.
+You will develop an excellent set of transferable skills, including effective oral and written communication, the ability to define problems, problem solving, teamwork and leadership.

 How is this course taught and assessed?